 Every customer-centric company wants to build a smooth experience for their customers to improve customer satisfaction, delight users, and differentiate your company from the competition.
 Customer feedback plays a central role in this.

-But, merely collecting customer feedback is not enough.
+However, merely collecting customer feedback is not enough.
 You need to respond and act on it.
 Many companies miss out on essential aspects of closing the customer feedback loop, missing out on loyal customers and continued valuable feedback from customers.

 What is a Customer Feedback Loop?

-When does this information dump actually turn into powerful insights that inspire action across the company and support overall product growth?
+When does this information dump turn into powerful insights that inspire action across the company and support overall product growth?
 It’s when you close the customer feedback loop.

-Why is the Customer Feedback Loop Important?
+Why is the Closing the Customer Feedback Loop Important?